guidoism/escape/proposal_002.md

 It's very easy to make some beautiful graphical output.
 And one pattern I like is the grid function that allows us to define an x×y grid and then iterate through it as if it were a single list.

+Plot Device is also beautiful by default, which I think is important.